-One of the important steps is to perform electrical on-wafer measurements of such devices and this step is general known as Device Characterization.
+One of the important steps is to perform very accurate electrical on-wafer measurements of such devices and this step is general known as Device Characterization.

 Driven by emergence of the new device technologies, new materials, processes development and integration, the Device Characterization process faces increasing challenges in electrical test for more and more sophisticated devices and for higher amount of data extraction.

-Basic device characterization and modeling requires accurate I-V/C-V, RF, load pull and noise measurement of devices under temperature controlled and EMI-shielded test environment.
+Basic device characterization and modeling requires accurate I-V/C-V, 1/f, RTN, RF, mmW, load pull and noise measurement of devices under temperature controlled and EMI-shielded test environment.

-Engineers are facing challenges such as repeatability of the measurement, reliable probe contact, external noise influences, current leakage of the probes and chucks, thermal performance of the system, testing over a variety of temperatures, reducing the soaking time, and correct electrical connections between the device and various instruments.
+Typical technical challenges include repeatability of the measurement, reliable probe contact, internal or external noise influences, current leakage of the probes and chucks, thermal performance of the system, testing over a variety of temperatures, reducing the soaking time, and correct electrical connections between the device and various instruments.

 MPI Engineering Probe Systems are designed to provide accurate measurement results with maximum confidence.
 With the dedicated Accessories such as coaxial, Kelvin, triaxial measurements connection, thermal chucks with leakage performance down to fA level over the temperature range from -60 to 300 °C and superior thermal distribution, EMI-shielded and light-tight test environment, the MPI probe systems with ShielDEnvironment™ (TS200-SE, TS2000-SE, TS300-SE, TS3000-SE, and now TS3500-SE) are the heart of performing accurate Device Characterization.